carlotapearl/100-days-of-code/log.md

 ### Day 13: July 09, 2018

 **Today's Progress**:Getting close to finishing Udacity's Front End Nano Degree Project 3.
 Minimum requirements complete.
 Working on the extra features.
 Planning on submitting for review within the next two days.

+### Day 14: July 10, 2018

+**Today's Progress**: Today I made the final touches to project 3.
+Will go over code one more time prior to code review in the morning.
+Today I also spent time in Reactjs.

+### Day 15: July 11, 2018

+**Today's Progress**: Finished project 3 and completed the next tree lessons for the Front End Nano Degree course work in web tooling and optimization.

+### Day 16: July 12, 2018

+**Today's Progress**: Today I continued with Udacity's Front End Nano Degree course work.
+My project was reviewed and met expectations on the first submission.
+Today I was able to complete 3 Lessons: Web Tooling and Automation, Productive Editing, and Powerful Builds.
+These included setting up the IDE with packages to increase productivity (keyboard shortcuts and code editor extensions to speed up development process.
+In the afternoon I spent several hours in the "Powerful Builds" lesson which included setting up Gulp and Sass.

+**Thoughts:** I had used Gulp, NPM, NodeJs, and Sass prior to this lesson.
+Having set up a new computer recently I did fresh installs for all of these today.
+I also went back to Lynda.com and finished "Sass Essential Training" and another for Workflows with Git, Gulp, and Browserify.
+All in all it was a very productive day.